kazeburo/rhebok/README.md

 - prefork and graceful shutdown using prefork_engine
 - hot deploy and unix domain socket using start_server
 - only supports HTTP/1.0.
 But does not support Keepalive.

+This server is suitable for running HTTP application servers behind a reverse proxy like nginx.

 ## Installation